 We own and operate one of the industry's leading high-performance low earth orbit ("LEO") small satellite constellations.
 Our constellation is optimized to cost-efficiently capture imagery at high revisit rates where and when our customers need it.
 The orbital configuration of our constellation is designed to collect data on the most critical and strategic locations in the world.
-With sixteen satellites in orbit as of March 31, 2023, our constellation is able to image certain locations every 60 to 90 minutes, from dawn to dusk, providing our customers with insights and situational awareness throughout the day.
+Our constellation is able to image certain locations approximately every 60 minutes, from dawn to dusk, providing our customers with insights and situational awareness throughout the day.
 Our satellites are designed with agile pointing capabilities that enable our customers to task our constellation on demand to collect specific locations of interest.
 Our tasking methodology employs proprietary artificial intelligence ("AI")-enabled software to efficiently collect images of the most important strategic and economic assets and areas of interest to our customers.
 We believe that our focus on critical strategies and economic infrastructure and the AI-enabled tasking of our constellation differentiates us from many of our competitors, who are primarily dedicated to mapping the entirety of the Earth on a routine basis.
 Our differentiated approach to space enables us to deliver highly targeted and valuable intelligence with a smaller constellation fleet that has the added benefit of greater operating and capital efficiencies.